 What happens next — at least with me 😉 — is always the same.
 You dive into the subject and suddenly a whole new world opens before your eyes.
 The more you learn, the more options seem to present themselves.
 And what began as a simple desire to buy something turns into a complicated project in no time.

 The good news is that this selection phase isn’t wasted time and energy.
 In fact, it helps a great deal in forming your opinions.
-When it comes to buying intranet software, if you delegate this process completely or make it too impersonal with a standardized tendering process, you’ll miss out on a lot of opportunities for learning.
+When it comes to buying company intranet software, if you delegate this process completely or make it too impersonal with a standardized tendering process, you’ll miss out on a lot of opportunities for learning.
 Many organizations are required to tender offers.
 But even this presents a chance to talk directly with vendors in advance and get a better market overview.

 What Is a Modern Intranet?